SydneyJupiters/Mini-Projects/README.md

-# Hello all!
-Welcome to the mini projects I feature on my Linkedin profile.
+# Welcome to the mini projects I feature on my Linkedin page.